Cotterzz/Raylib/Docs/Raylib-Live-Windows.md

 Emsdk has a few more dependencies but it sorts those out by itself, as does Raylib-Live.

 ## Git
-You need the git CLI installed so that both emsdk and Raylib-Live can install other dependencies automatically.\
+You need the git CLI installed so that emsdk can install other dependencies automatically.\
+In theory it should install it's own version, but it seems to require git to do that :upside_down_face:	\
 Check to see if you have it by going to the command line† and entering ```git --version``` - it needs to be greater than 1.6.5\
 If it doesn't recognise that then either it isn't installed or there's not a PATH variable* pointing to the folder containing git.exe\
 To install go here: https://www.git-scm.com/download/win and download and install the windows portable version.\